rolesen/range_gen/README.md

 this is also similiar to boost::irange but with a possible extra index or custom generator type

-generator object is optional if you just need to loop some indexes (ala. boost::irange)
+generator object is optional if you just need to loop some indexes (ala. boost::irange but can use custom index type)

 you can write a custom generator by supplying a type with operator++